Serve this amazing Azorean Beans (feijoada açoriana) with corn bread (pão de milho/broa), enjoy.

 - Cook until the beans take on the flavor of the meat and the sauce is thick.

-- Once it is done, pour into a large bowl and serve while hot.
+- Once it is done, remove the whole onion and pour into a large bowl and serve while hot.